ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

         }
     }
     ```
-1. Great - we're getting the articles now, but we can't see them!
+1. We're fetching the articles from "The Internet" now, but we can't yet see them!
 Let's dump the data to make sure that `newsapi.org` is really working.
 And remember our errors?
 We're going to use some more of them now!
     ```swift
     func getLatestArticles(_ completion: @escaping (Result<[NewsItem], NewsFetcherError>) -> Void) {
         guard let url = URL(string: "https://newsapi.org/v2/top-headlines?q=apple&apiKey=<YOUR_API_KEY_HERE>") else {